rsrdesarrollo/moolticutepy/README.md

 ## Description

-This project provides a Python library for interacting with Mooltipass devices using Bluetooth Low Energy (BLE) protocol.
+This project provides a Python library for interacting with Mooltipass devices through the Moolticuted daemon.
 It allows you to manage logins, get/set passwords, and more.

 ## Features